COSMOS-Web galaxy groups: Evolution of red sequence and quiescent galaxy fraction: The catalog of galaxies and galaxy groups

-The COSMOS2025 catalog sources were detected using a PSF-homogenized $\chi^2$ image combining all NIRCam bands, using \texttt{SourceXtractor++} \citep{bertin_sourcextractor_2022} to address PSF variations across datasets, boasting high spatial resolution reflected in the deblending power of the source extraction.
+The COSMOS-Web photometric galaxy catalog \citep[also known as COSMOS2025;][]{shuntov_cosmos2025_2025}, specifically targets the JWST-imaged region, building on previous COSMOS catalogs such as COSMOS2009 \citep{ilbert_cosmos_2009}, COSMOS2015 \citep{laigle_cosmos2015_2016}, and COSMOS2020 \citep{weaver_cosmos2020_2022}, and includes over 784,000 sources.The COSMOS2025 catalog sources were detected using a PSF-homogenized $\chi^2$ image combining all NIRCam bands, using \texttt{SourceXtractor++} \citep{bertin_sourcextractor_2022} to address PSF variations across datasets.
+This approach boasts a high spatial resolution as reflected in the deblending power of the source extraction.
 In the COSMOS2025 catalog, redshifts (and all physical properties) are derived using the \texttt{LePhare} template-fitting code \citep{arnouts_measuring_2002, ilbert_accurate_2006} with an expanded set of templates based on \citet{bruzual_stellar_2003} models \citep{ilbert_evolution_2015}.
 When compared to high-confidence spectroscopic samples, the photometric redshifts achieve a precision of $\sim$ 0.01 for bright galaxies ($m_{F444W} < 23$) with $<2$\% catastrophic outliers, and maintain $<$ 0.03 precision with $\sim$10\% outliers even for $26<m_{F444W} < 28$.
 When divided between quiescent and star-forming, according to the NUVrJ criterion \citep{ilbert_mass_2013}, galaxy photo-$z$s achieve 0.008 and 0.013 precision, and 2.26\% and 1.95\% outliers, respectively \citep[see Table 3 in][]{shuntov_cosmos2025_2025}.

-We based our analysis on the new COSMOS-Web group catalog, presented in \citet{toni_cosmos-web_2025} and extending up to $z=3.7$ (the COSMOS-Web group catalog, hereinafter).
+We based our analysis on the new COSMOS-Web group and protocluster core catalog, presented in \citet{toni_cosmos-web_2025} and extending up to $z=3.7$ (the COSMOS-Web group catalog, hereinafter).
 The candidate groups were detected using the AMICO algorithm \citep[][]{bellagamba_optimal_2011, bellagamba_amico_2018,maturi_amico_2019}.